 2. Conduct a test to find your baseline

 Without defining your baseline state, you can’t really drive forward data quality improvement.
-In our example of email addresses, there are specific tools available to help you easily assess your email list data quality.
+In our example of email addresses, there are specific tools available to help you easily validate your email list data quality.
 The result is a report that defines how bad your problem actually is.

 In our example, we’ve found that there are potential issues with about 35 percent of emails on this list—quite a significant percentage that needs to be addressed.